Corporate Tax UAE

 • You missed reporting deemed supplies such as goods taken for personal use or gifts exceeding AED 500

-• Your corporate tax return contains deductions that may not qualify under the UAE Corporate Tax Law
+• Your corporate tax return contains deductions that may not qualify — including interest on related-party loans that exceeds the 30% EBITDA cap under Article 30

 • You have been reporting continuous losses that do not align with your business operations